 - (a) Issuance of Employment Gold Cards: Relaxation of channels for issuance of the 4-in-1 work permit, resident visa, Alien Resident Certificate, and re-entry permit in the Employment Gold Card (individual work permit), valid for one to three years by the Immigration Bureau of the Ministry of the Interior for foreign special professionals planning to engage in professional work in Taiwan with re-application prior to expiry permitted to facilitate job search and changing jobs. - (b) Extension of the validity of work permits for foreign special professionals: The validity of work permits for foreign special professionals hired for professional work is extended from three to five years, and may be further extended before expiration. - II.
-Easing of provisions for stay or residence of parents, spouses, and children - (1) Easing of procedures for spouses and children applying for permanent residency: Taking into
+Easing of provisions for stay or residence of parents, spouses, and children - (1) Easing of procedures for spouses and children applying for permanent residency: Taking into account international standards and human rights considerations, a foreign professional holding an APRC may apply for permanent residency for his or her spouse, minor children, and adult children with mental or physical handicaps preventing them from being self sufficient without financial documentation after five years of continuous legal residency.

-- account international standards and human rights considerations, a foreign professional holding an APRC may apply for permanent residency for his or her spouse, minor children, and adult children with mental or physical handicaps preventing them from being self sufficient without financial documentation after five years of continuous legal residency. - (2) Easing of procedures to allow the spouse and children of high-ranking foreign professionals to apply for permanent residency simultaneously: To meet the recommended amendments to Article 25 of the Immigration Act, simultaneous application for permanent residency may be submitted by the high-ranking foreign professionals along with their spouse, minor children, and adult children with mental or physical handicaps who are unable to live by themselves. - (3) Issuance of personal work permits to adult children who stay in Taiwan: The adult children of foreign professionals with permanent residency who are qualified to extend their residency, may apply for a personal work permit according to Article 51 of the Labor Standards Act. - (4) Direct family members of specific foreign professionals can apply for a visitor visa for a stay of up to six months.
-If the visa must be extended, the extension must be applied for before the visa expires with the Immigration Department of the Ministry of the Interior for a maximum period of up to one year.
+- (2) Easing of procedures to allow the spouse and children of high-ranking foreign professionals to apply for permanent residency simultaneously: To meet the recommended amendments to Article 25 of the Immigration Act, simultaneous application for permanent residency may be submitted by the high-ranking foreign professionals along with their spouse, minor children, and adult children with mental or physical handicaps who are unable to live by themselves. - (3) Issuance of personal work permits to adult children who stay in Taiwan: The adult children of foreign professionals with permanent residency who are qualified to extend their residency, may apply for a personal work permit according to Article 51 of the Labor Standards Act. - (4) Extension of the length of time lineal ascendants can remain in Taiwan on visits: The length of time of visitor visas for lineal ascendants of designated foreign professionals shall be extended from a maximum total stay of 6 months to a maximum total stay of 1 year for each visit.

-III.
-Provision of Retirement, Insurance, and Tax Benefits
+- III.
+Provision of Retirement, Insurance, and Tax Benefits - (1) Strengthening of retirement safeguards - (a) Following implementation of the Act for the Recruitment and Employment of Foreign Professionals on February 8, 2018, foreigners hired for professional work will be issued permanent residency, and their retirement will be governed by the new retirement system under the Ministry of Labor. - (b) The retirement matters of qualified teachers who are currently teaching in a public school and who have permanent alien residency are governed by the retirement rules of public school teachers.
+Such teachers may choose a one-time pension payment or monthly pension payment upon retirement. - (2) Relaxatio of NHI restrictions: Professional foreign talent employed in professional work, along with their spouses, minor children, and adult children with mental or physical handicaps who are unable to care for themselves, who hold residence certificates, are not subject to the sixmonth waiting period to participate in the national health insurance system.

-- (1) Strengthening of retirement safeguards - (a) Following implementation of the Act for the Recruitment and Employment of Foreign Professionals on February 8, 2018, for foreigners hired for professional work who have been issued permanent residency, their retirement will be governed by the new retirement system under the Ministry of Labor.
-Under the Labor Pension Act as amended on May 17, 2019 foreigners who have obtained permanent residence will integrate into the new labor retirement system. - (b) The retirement matters of qualified teachers who are currently teaching in a public school and who have permanent alien residency are governed by the retirement rules of public school teachers.
-Such teachers may choose a one-time pension payment or monthly pension payment upon retirement. - (2) Relaxatio of NHI restrictions: Professional foreign talent employed in professional work, along with their spouses, minor children, and adult children with mental or physical handicaps who are unable to care for themselves, who hold residence certificates, are not subject to the sixmonth waiting period to participate in the national health insurance system. - (3) Other tax benefits: Designated foreign professionals working in Taiwan for the first time with salary income of more than NT\$3 million per year enjoy a 50% tax break on the amount of income over NT\$ 3.0 million for their first three years in Taiwan.
+(3) Other tax benefits: Designated foreign professionals working in Taiwan for the first time with salary income of more than NT\$3 million per year enjoy a 50% tax break on the amount of income over NT\$ 3.0 million for their first three years in Taiwan.